GapIntelligence/html-css-standards/README.md

 # Overview
 ## Purpose
-The pupose of this document is to set coding standards so that Gap Intelligence has consistency and cohesion in their front-end code.
+T**he** pupose of this document is to set coding standards so that Gap Intelligence has consistency and cohesion in their front-end code.

 Done is better than perfect, and every project is different.
 That being said, it's not always a necessity to follow these rules exactly.
 Simply strive for your code to be:
 * Semantic